 Weeding flower beds and around shrubbery is something that takes constant upkeep over the summer months and maybe even all year around depending on where you live.

-When you get your first weeding job, make sure the home owner goes over all the plants and weeds with you so that you have a clear understanding of which ones need to stay and which ones need to be pulled.
-The last thing you want to do is accidently pull up plants that they have purchased for their flower beds!
+When you get your first weeding job, make sure the homeowner goes over all the plants and weeds with you so that you have a clear understanding of which ones need to stay and which ones need to be pulled.
+The last thing you want to do is accidentally pull up plants that they have purchased for their flower beds!